Philip95/technikum_se/technikum/factors.md

 # Implementation of the 12 factors
 ## I. Codebase

-This factor was achieved by pushing the codebase into a repository on Github ([Link to Repository](https://github.com/Philip95/technikum_se)).
+This factor was achieved by pushing the codebase into a repository on GitHub ([Link to Repository](https://github.com/Philip95/technikum_se)).
 Therefore, I have on codebase.

 ## II.
 Dependencies